 it's the most glorious thing to witness.

-It would seem that in fact most women aren't yearning for a perfect body.
+I learned that in fact most women aren't yearning for a ‘perfect’ body,

 They want to step back from the intensities of their roles and see themselves,

 And so we talk.
 We talk and we drink tea, we laugh and we cry and I listen as they share their stories with me.
 I listen as I capture frames of strength, grace, courage, vulnerability, sacrifice, love, and all the many facets of motherhood that extend beyond her skin and size and stretch marks.

 And when the images go out into the world, I hope that somewhere, in some small way, they may change someone’s mind a little.
 That perhaps the mother at home, in the depths of her mothering, looking down on her body may feel less alone.
 Maybe, she may see a little bit of herself in these women, and see that she isn’t broken either, but that she is normal.
 She too, is beautiful, stretch marks and all.